nextnano/FortranInputParser/Documentation.md

  material-name                           = GaAs

  material-number                         = 3                          ! material no. 3
- cluster-numbers                         = 7 8
+ cluster-numbers                         = %ClusterNumbers
- material-name                           = AlAs
+ material-name                           = %Material_1

- material-number = 4   cluster-numbers = 9    material-name = GaAs    !
+ material-number = 4   cluster-numbers = 9    material-name = %Material_2 !
 This is a comment.
-You can specify several specifiers in one line. material-number = 5   cluster-numbers = 10   material-name = AlAs
+You can specify several specifiers in one line.
+ material-number = 5   cluster-numbers = 10   material-name = AlAs
- material-number = 6   cluster-numbers = 11   material-name = GaAs   band-gaps = 1.8  1.9  2.1
+ material-number = 6   cluster-numbers = 11   material-name = GaAs   band-gaps = %BandGap_300K  1.9  2.1

+ material-number = %SEVEN  cluster-numbers = 11   material-name = GaAs

+#IF %Include_InAs material-number = 8   cluster-numbers = 12   material-name = InAs

 $end_material                                                         !
 This is matching end keyword.
 !---------------------------------------------------------------------!